cds-snc/forms-terraform/README.md

 $ ./deploy-lambda-images.sh
 ```

 **There is a `skip` argument you can pass to that script if you only want to deploy the Lambda images for which you have made changes.
-It uses the `git diff --cached -- .` command in every single Lambda folder to know whether the image should be deployed or skipped**
+It uses the `git diff HEAD .` command in every single Lambda folder to know whether the image should be deployed or skipped**

 ## Dynamo Database Table Schemas